Sleeping With A Heating Pad: Should You Do It?

 We know what you are thinking: wouldn’t you wake up?
 Well, we all have been sunburnt before, and though uncomfortable, still found our way into dreamland.
 This would be the same feeling.
 This could be especially hard for those suffering from conditions that may affect their feeling of extremities like diabetes.

 Heating your muscles is, in essence, helping enhance blood flow to the application area.
 This is why a heating pad is so good at soothing pain and aches.
-If you sleep with a heating pad, you will be continually increasing blood flow.
+If you sleep on this tool, you will be continually increasing blood flow.
 By leaving the heating pad on while you sleep, the blood will continue to flow there and get trapped.
 This could cause muscle damage and negatively affect your circulation.

 This could slow down the healing process as it is often the heat and cold of the application and removal that helps lessen pain and improve healing time.
 Most physicians and therapists only suggest applying heat for 20 minutes and then leaving it off for 20 minutes before reapplying it.